norcams/docs-enduser/docs/vgpu.rst

 ---------------

 The NREC Team provides prebuild images with the vGPU driver already installed.
-We strongly recommend using these, as vGPU drivers not publicly available.
+We strongly recommend using these, as vGPU drivers are not publicly available.
 These images become available to your project when you are granted access to the vGPU resources.